emaerket/code-challenge/scrabble/scrabble.md

 ### Bonus questions

-You do not have to code these.
-Just explain how you would solve them :)
+You do not have to code these, just explain how you would solve them :)

 - Can you modify your solution that it takes input from the command line instead?